solidean/clean-core/docs/Coding Guidelines.md

 - Use `int` when the size is unimportant (magnitude < millions).
 - Use explicitly sized types (`i32`, `u64`, `f32`, etc.) when bit width or precision matters.
 - Avoid "magic sentinels" like `-1` for invalid states.
 Prefer `optional` or `variant` unless there's a justified performance or memory reason.

 ---

+## Standard Library & Dependencies

+**Avoid `std::` code.** Almost always use `cc::` equivalents instead.

+**Exception:** `<type_traits>` is allowed—these are thin wrappers around compiler intrinsics that we don't re-wrap.

+**Rationale:** Keep compiler intrinsics and `__builtin`s encapsulated in `cc::` implementations so downstream code avoids compiler and platform specifics.
+Provides a consistent, cohesive foundational library from a single source.

+---

+## Build Configurations

+**Debug, RelWithDebInfo, Release must not majorly differ in behavior or implementation.**

+Ideally the only difference is that Release doesn't have `CC_ASSERT` anymore.
+Debug validations should be handled via additional CMake options and remain available in RelWithDebInfo/Release as well.
+This applies equally to features like logging levels.

+**Keep compiler optimization level orthogonal to other features.**

+---